active-interest/seo-ultimate/readme.txt

 * **Internal Relevance Researcher** -- NEW in Version 1.4
 	* Determine which of your webpages Google most strongly associates with the keywords you specify.
 	* Use the information to determine ideal targets for incoming links or ideal sources of outgoing links.

+* **More Link Customizer** -- NEW in Version 1.8
+	* Automatically link phrases in your posts/pages to given URLs
+	* Use the power of anchor text to boost your internal ranking paradigm

 * **Settings Manager**
 	* Export your SEO Ultimate settings to a file and re-import later if desired.